Metformin vs Ozempic for PCOS: Which Works Better?

 Both Metformin and Ozempic offer valuable tools for managing PCOS, but their effectiveness depends on your unique health profile and goals.
 Metformin remains a trusted, affordable option for improving insulin resistance and menstrual health.
 Ozempic provides promising benefits for weight loss and blood sugar control, especially for those with obesity.

 Choosing the right medication should be done with professional guidance.
 Telehealth platforms like Doctronic.ai make it easier than ever to connect with knowledgeable healthcare providers who understand the complexities of PCOS.
-They can help you navigate your options and monitor your progress, ensuring you receive care that fits your lifestyle and health needs.
+Whether you are weighing metformin vs Ozempic for PCOS or exploring a combination approach, our doctors can help you navigate your options, get a prescription when appropriate, and monitor your progress over time.

 Frequently Asked Questions